 Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one thing has remained the same: our commitment to your safety.
 Infection control has always been a top priority for our practice, and you have likely seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it is both safe and comfortable.

 Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 In fact, our office currently exceeds these recommendations.
 We follow the activities of these agencies so that we are up to date on any new rulings or guidance that may be issued.
 We do this to make sure our infection control procedures are current and adhere to each agencies’ recommendations.

+Thank you for your continued efforts to keep everyone safe while we care for you during this challenging time.
 We hope this finds you and your family in good health and we look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
 Thank you for being our patient.
 We value your trust and loyalty and look forward to welcoming back our patients, neighbors and friends.